How Does Credit Card Stacking Work?

 Pros and Cons of Credit Card Stacking

-A lot of entrepreneurs are skeptical about using credit cards to fund their businesses.
+Many entrepreneurs are skeptical about using credit cards to fund their businesses.
 However, as Todd Rowe points out, startups and low-revenue businesses don’t have a lot of financing options.

 On the downside, it is hard to qualify for credit card financing.
-You need a great personal credit history 680 FICO or better.
+You require a great personal credit history of 680 FICO or better.
 If you miss several payments or your business revenues significantly decline, lenders can freeze access to credit without warning.
 In addition, when you stack multiple credit cards, you have to keep track of multiple credit card statements so you don’t miss any payments.

 Will I Qualify?